MetaCommunity/mci-dnet-xsd/README-de-setf.md

           of _software things_ that is become in applications of CLtL2, much to the detriment of any practical resuability.

-    *   For bootrstrapping the _hieararchical names_ extension, in
+    *   For bootrstrapping the _hieararchical names_ extension,
-        some of its original appliation:
+        towards some of its original application:

         * The following example will apply a _logical pathname host_ `"de.setf.utility"` defined as to translate to the pathname of